mkudija/mkudija.github.io/reading-notes/_md/~ESV Vest Pocket New Testament with Psalms and Proverbs.md

 ---
+aliases:
-aliases: [Vest Pocket New Testament with Psalms and Proverbs-ESV, Pocket ESV]
+  - ESV Vest Pocket New Testament with Psalms and Proverbs
+  - Pocket ESV
-title: Vest Pocket New Testament with Psalms and Proverbs-ESV
+title: ESV Vest Pocket New Testament with Psalms and Proverbs
 author: Crossway Bibles
 category: Bibles
 publisher: